Favetti/hadesbotty/README.md

 ===============================================================================

-# This is built on the Idiots Guide Bot
+# This is build upon the Idiots Guide Bot
 https://github.com/An-Idiots-Guide/guidebot.git

 Thank you for your guide, it's great!